geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/tutorial.rst

    TypeName=nameOfTheFeatureTypeContainingTheIndex
    AbsolutePath=true

-The above assumes ``location`` attribute provides absolute paths to the mosaic granules, instead of ones relative to the mosaic configuration files directory.
+The above assumes ``location`` attribute provides absolute paths to the mosaic granules, instead of paths relative to the mosaic configuration files directory.